cliffhall/node-multi-server-chat/README.md

     Outbound connection to peer: server-4

 When a server instance receives an update from a peer at connection time, it is a list of all users connected to that peer.
-It then updates all its connected clients with the new user list.
+It then updates all its connected clients with the new aggregate user list.

     Received update from peer: server-3
     Replacing user list for peer: server-3